-It’s also a very pretty town, with it’s traditional-style whitewashed houses which seem to defy gravity as they cling to the steep ridges and terraced banana plantations that rise up from the coast.
-It’s central location on the south coast make the Pestana Churchill Bay an ideal base from which to explore the island by car.
-The secluded Curral das Freiras valley and the famous miradouro at Cabo Girao are a short drive away, or you could spend the day exploring the north coast’s seacliffs and natural swimming pools with our resident guides.
+Tucked neatly into the harbour wall, the Pestana Churchill Bay takes it’s inspiration from water colours Winston Churchill painted during a visit to the town in 1950.
+The spot where he set-up his easel and canvas was subsequently named the ‘Miradouro de Winston Churchill’ to commemorate his visit.
+It’s central location on the south coast make’s the Pestana an ideal base from which to explore the island by car – the secluded Curral das Freiras valley and the famous miradouro at Cabo Girao are a short drive away, or you could explore mountain and vineyards of the north with our resident guide.